kuro-qau/QRJ/README.md

 ## Description

-*The Qau system of romanisation of Japanese* (*QSRJ*) is a system of Romanisation of Japanese that Qau designed.
+*The Qau system of romanisation of Japanese* (*QSRJ*) is a system of romanisation of Japanese that Qau designed.
 <br/>It is effected by *99-shiki Romanisation*, and also is the system of not transcription but transliteration.

 ## Correspondence table